volodymyrhudyma/blog/content/blog/the-best-momentjs-alternatives.md

 console.log(tomorrow.format())
 ```

-By default, Dayjs comes with English locale only.
+By default, dayjs is shipped with the English locale only.

 If other locales are needed, they can be loaded on-demand: